 “The goal of parenting isn’t to raise good teenagers,” says Dr. Wes Crenshaw.
 “But to raise good adults.”

-Today, we welcome two new bloggers, Dr. Wes Crenshaw, a psychologist and longtime contributor to Your Teen, and high-school senior Kyra Haas.
-Together, they will be answering parent’s questions in their blog, Our Two Sense.
+Together, Dr. Wes Crenshaw, a psychologist and longtime contributor to Your Teen, and high-school senior Kyra Haas will answer parent’s questions.

 Dear Your Teen: